Frequently Asked Questions (Zoom)

 A small percentage of instructors may see an error message the first time they access Zoom via D2L.
 If you see an error message, please try accessing Zoom directly at https://ucalgary.zoom.us first.
 Click the “Sign In” button and log in with your UCalgary IT credentials.
 If you continue to see an error message, please refer this article or contact UService (IT).

-My video camera doesn’t work!
+My audio and video camera don’t work!

 Zoom has a troubleshooting guide to help get your video camera working within Zoom.
 Also, be sure your video camera hardware is working.